 Inborn errors of metabolism.
 Some metabolic diseases are inherited.
 These conditions are called inborn errors of metabolism.
 When babies are born, they're tested for many of these metabolic diseases.
 Inborn errors of metabolism can sometimes lead to serious problems if they're not controlled with diet or medication from an early age.
 Examples of inborn errors of metabolism include galactosemia (babies born with this inborn error of metabolism do not have enough of the enzyme that breaks down the sugar in milk called galactose) and phenylketonuria (this problem is due to a defect in the enzyme that breaks down the amino acid phenylalanine, which is needed for normal growth and protein production).
 Teens may need to follow a certain diet or take medications to control metabolic problems they've had since birth.

-Type 1 diabetes mellitus (pronounced: dye-uh-bee-teez meh-luh-tus).
-Type 1 diabetes occurs when the pancreas doesn't produce and secrete enough insulin.
+Type 1 diabetes (pronounced: dye-uh-BEE-teez).
+Type 1 diabetes happens when the pancreas doesn't produce and secrete enough insulin.
 Symptoms of this disease include excessive thirst and urination, hunger, and weight loss.
 Over the long term, the disease can cause kidney problems, pain due to nerve damage, blindness, and heart and blood vessel disease.
 Teens with type 1 diabetes need to receive regular injections of insulin and control blood sugar levels to reduce the risk of developing problems from diabetes.

 Reviewed by: Steven Dowshen, MD